Templates · Employee ownership

 Why community buyouts fail, and what changes the math.

-10,000+ baby boomers retire daily. $10 trillion in small business assets will change hands this decade.
+2.34 million US businesses are owned by people 58–76 — employing 24.7 million workers and generating $5.14 trillion in annual sales (Project Equity).
+80% of those owners have no written succession plan.
 Most businesses either sell to private equity, sell to competitors, or simply close — because employee or community buyouts are too complex to organize.
 The problem is structure, not interest.

 What goes wrong